-His most popular presentation, he takes the audience on a 3000-year tour of Egyptian mummification, showing how mummies (and their coffins and their canopic jars and various other items, many unusual) changed over that period of time.
-He shows approximately 80 rare images in his PowerPoint from museums around the world that illustrate this dramatic evolution.
+My most popular presentation, I take the audience on a 3000-year tour of Egyptian mummification, showing how mummies (and their coffins and their canopic jars and various other items, many unusual) changed over that period of time.
+I show approximately 80 rare images in my PowerPoint from museums around the world that illustrate this dramatic evolution.

 Introducing students to photo research techniques at the Berlin-Brandenburg International School, Kleinmachnow, Germany

 Presentations about the Holocaust